 Key Features:

-SQL Server Management Studio is more than just a tool for running queries—it’s a comprehensive platform for managing every aspect of your SQL Server environment.
+SQL Server Management Studio is more than just a tool for writing queries—it’s a comprehensive platform for managing every aspect of your SQL Server environment.
 By mastering the tools and utilities within SSMS, you can improve your productivity, enhance database performance, and ensure the reliability of your data.

 Did you find this guide helpful?
 Let us know in the comments below, and feel free to share your favorite SSMS tips and tricks!